 I even got my cat fix while in Gili T.

 You don’t have to worry about people speaking English.
 Most everyone does, as well as other languages.

 Bikes are also readily available, but we’re talking the kind that you peddle, not the kind you’ll see zooming through the streets of other Indonesian areas.
-On Gili Trawangan, there are no motor bikes or cars, so you’ll either have to walk or rent a bike or pay for a horse cart ride.
+On Gili Trawangan, there are no motorbikes or cars, so you’ll either have to walk, rent a bike, or pay for a horse cart ride.
 I thought the prices were reasonable and it looked like fun!

 There are plenty of places to eat and drink.
 And the view, well, it’s pretty spectacular.

-Drinking is a favorite passtime in Gili T.
+Drinking is a favorite pastime in Gili T.